|Nutritional Guidelines (per serving)|

 - 2 tablespoons cider vinegar

-- 2 large bay leaves (dried)
+- 2 large dried bay leaves

-- 1/2 teaspoon red pepper flakes (crushed)
+- 1/2 teaspoon crushed red pepper flakes

-- Optional: kosher salt and black pepper (freshly ground, to taste)
+- Kosher salt and black pepper to taste

 Taste and adjust seasonings with salt and freshly ground black pepper, as needed.